j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 module remove samtools-1.2
 ```

 #### 5.)
-Remove PCR duplicates from BAMs.
+(Optional) Remove PCR duplicates from BAMs.
-This helps to reduce noise without really affecting sensitivity.
+MACs should really handle duplicates fine on its own, so I wouldn't worry too much about this step.
+This is how I'd do it though.
+Most of the files only have 3-5% duplicate reads, so I doubt it makes much of a difference.

 **Bash script (bam_remove_dups.sh):**
 ```Bash